greenstorm5417/Membean-auto-answer/README.md

 ---

 By following this guide, you should be able to set up your environment and install all the required dependencies with minimal manual intervention.
 Enjoy working on the project!

+### Disclaimer

+This script is provided "as is" without any warranties, express or implied.
+By using this script, you acknowledge that any consequences or outcomes, whether expected or unexpected, are solely your responsibility.
+I am not liable for any damages, data loss, or issues arising from the use of this script.
+Use at your own risk.
+Always ensure you understand and comply with all relevant policies and regulations when using this software.